Causeway Point

 Causeway Point is the seventh largest suburban shopping mall in Singapore.
 It is operated by Frasers Property.
-Causeway Point is located in the town centre of Woodlands, a town in the North of Singapore.
+Causeway Point is located in the town centre of Woodlands, a town in the north of Singapore.
 Completed in 1998, it is located beside the Woodlands MRT station and the underground Woodlands Bus Interchange.
 It has 250 retail outlets spread over five floors and a basement.

 History

+In 1995, Centrepoint Properties Limited (CPL) bidded $309 million for a plot of land in Woodlands Town Centre and won the bid.
+The site was zoned commercial and can be used for a mix of retail, entertainment, food and beverage and office space but CPL decided to build an entertainment and shopping centre, Causeway Point.

+Causeway Point was estimated by CPL to cost the company $500 million to build while The Business Times, a Singapore newspaper, estimated the cost to be at $550 million.

 Causeway Point was completed in November 1998 as the first major shopping mall to open in Woodlands, therefore officially opened on 30 May 1999.
-Back then, it had a 10 screen cineplex operated by Studio Cinemas, which was taken over by Cathay as the former went bust, and was reduced to 7 screens in 2001, John Little and Metro department stores, a Cold Storage supermarket, a Courts store and more than 250 specialty shops.
+The mall opened with a 10 screen cineplex operated by Studio Cinemas but Studio Cinemas was evicted after it was unable to pay the rent.
+Cathay Organisation took over the cineplex, and was reduced to 7 screens in 2001.
+The mall also used to have John Little and Metro department stores, a Cold Storage supermarket, Courts (a consumer electronics and furniture retailer) and more than 250 specialty shops.